ionic-team/ionic-storage/README.md

 export class AppModule { }
 ```

-Now, you can easily inject `Storage` into a component:
+Next, inject `Storage` into a component:

 ```typescript
 import { Component } from '@angular/core';